project-sunbird/project-sunbird.github.io/pages/glossary/i.md

 ---
 Term | Defination |Sunbird Context
 -----|------------|-----------------
 Instructor  |A person who teaches or instructs.
-Instructors can be teachers, tutor, trainers, mentors or guides
+Instructors can be teachers, tutor, trainers, mentors or guides.  |